Jokey82/chad-chat/README.md

-# chat
+# chat v0.2
 Basic chat program with ncurses ui.
-In current version messages can only be sent in one direction, by default it's from client to server.
+Messages can now be sent in both directions.
 I'm not sure if it even works over the Internet without port forwarding or something, only tested it over LAN.

 Compilation: